curvefi/curve-dao-contracts/doc/README.md

 should be able to collect those fees to the admin account and use them to buy and burn CRV on a free market once that free market exists.
 That should be possible to be done by anyone without a vote.

+Instead of burning, there could be different mechanisms working with the same interface.
+In any case, this will not be immediately applied.

 ## Gauges to rewards trading volume and governance votes